 Sure, that’s only the tip of the iceberg in such a deep and diverse issue as video implementation into user experience design, so we’re going to share more examples, UX practices, and tips about it.
 Anyway, this article may help UX designers, marketing specialists, and businesses to take into account the different benefits and pitfalls of using video content on websites and mobile apps.
 Stay tuned and don’t miss the updates!

-For those, who want to dive deeper into the topic, here’s the list of handy articles:
+For those, who want to dive deeper into the topic, here’s a list of handy articles: